liflab/beepbeep-3-book/pre-markdown/README.md

 tutor.setInput(pt).setOutput(pt);
 ```

 The tutor feeds events through the input of the chain of processors, and observes what comes out of the output.
-The tutor can the be asked to check the solution through method `check`:
+The tutor can then be asked to check the solution through method `check`:

 ``` java
 tutor.check();